 Flow control action is modifiable by adjustment of PID coefficients and adjustment of drive values for valve shut, valve cracking and valve upper limit.
+See Section 5.2.8.5.

 Typical values for single-stage valve PID coefficients are around: P = 2000, I = 0.24, D = 0.037.
 The P value has the greatest effect.
 The I and D values will likely not vary too much for other pressures and orifice sizes.
-For two-stage valves, the I and D values may change more.
-The I value could be over 1.
+For two-stage valves, the I and D values may change more and the I value could be over 1.